AliceAponasko/StashCoach/README.md

 # Stash Coach

-Achievements list screen using the VIPER architecture
+Achievements list screen using the VIPER architecture.

+# Using

+- XCode 9.2 (9C40b)
+- Swift 4

 # Questions

 - Should I use Core Data?
-    - I don't think so, the nature of the data allows to use a simple cache, it looks like we need to fetch it as much as possible.
+    - I don't think so.
+The nature of the data allows to use a simple cache, it looks like we need to fetch it quite often.
+Also, with Swift 4 encode / decode is provided for us, so writing to NSCache / file is easy.

 - Should I use Pods?
     - Yes, if the project grows bugger and requires more detailed functionality.